 (ii) for a large facility or facility with an impractical evacuation capability, during at least one fire drill each year on each work shift;

-(C) completing the form titled "DADS Fire Drill Report" or a form containing, at a minimum, the information on the DADS form; and
+(C) completing the HHSC form 4719 titled “Fire Drill Report” or a form containing, at a minimum, the information on the HHSC form; and

 (D) providing residents and facility staff with experience in egressing through all exits and means of escape.

 (g) Reporting Fires.
-A facility must report a fire at the facility to DADS as follows:
+A facility must report a fire at the facility to HHSC as follows:

 (1) by calling 1-800-458-9858 within 24 hours after the fire; and

-(2) by submitting a completed DADS form titled "Fire Report for Long Term Care Facilities" within 15 days after the fire.
+(2) by submitting a completed HHSC form 3707 titled "Fire Report for Long Term Care Facilities" within 15 days after the fire.

 TITLE 26 HEALTH AND HUMAN SERVICES